tokenly/api-docs/sources/tokendelivery/includes/delivery/_05-updateDelivery.md

 quantity      | (integer) in satoshis.
-The changed amount must still be available in the source address delivery_date | (timestamp | null) change the scheduled delivery date ref_data      | (string) update optional extra reference data ready         | (boolean) mark this delivery as ready for fulfillment
+The changed amount must still be available in the source address delivery_date | (timestamp | null) change the scheduled delivery date ref_data      | (string) update optional extra reference data ready         | (boolean) mark this delivery as ready for fulfillment.
+Deliveries to usernames cannot be marked ready.